lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 ## How does concept drift fit?

 There are many things under the dataset shift or concept drift definition.
-Here we'll expose only two concepts, the virtual concept drift, and the real concept drift.
+Here we'll expose only two concepts, the virtual concept drift and the real concept drift.

 - Virtual concept drift: $$P(X)$$ changes;
 - Real concept drift: $$P(y \mid X)$$ changes;